Peoria Heights, Illinois: Landmarks

 The village is perhaps most noteworthy for its Grand View Drive, a residential street on top of the bluff overlooking the Illinois River with many elegant homes and a country club.
 The road also has several panoramic look-outs of the river and beyond into Tazewell and Woodford counties as well as a park with a children's playground, picnic area, and baseball diamond.
 Teddy Roosevelt purportedly called the street the "World's Most Beautiful Drive" when he visited the Peoria area in October 1910; WMBD, a local radio and TV station, gets its call letters from Roosevelt's expression.

 The town is also recognized by its distinct, red water tower.
-One can ascend the tower in an elevator and survey a sizable portion of Peoria, Tazewell, and Woodford counties.
+One can ascend the tower in an elevator and survey a sizable portion of Peoria, Tazewell, and Woodford counties from three observational decks.
+The tower has a 6 ft. wooden woodpecker on the side.
 The tower forms the nucleus of Peoria Heights Tower Park.
-Tower Park is a centerpiece of the community which underwent sweeping and controversial renovations in 2002, costing the Village nearly $800,000.00.
+Tower Park is a centerpiece of the community which underwent sweeping and controversial renovations in 2002, costing the Village nearly $800,000.
 The nearby downtown business area includes upscale restaurants and shops.
-In addition to this water tower there is another modern tower on Toledo Avenue colored white with the Peoria Heights logo.
-Formerly painted a distinctive Red, White, and Blue (the school district colors).
+In addition to this water tower there is another modern tower on Toledo Avenue colored white with the Peoria Heights logo; it was formerly painted a distinctive Red, White, and Blue (the school district colors).

+A bronze sculpture of Lincoln's head by Gutzon Borglum is near the Village Hall within Tower Park.

 On and below the bluff, there are several parks and recreational areas.
 Forest Park Nature Center is a nature reserve on the bluff containing several miles of trails of varying difficulty and the village's only native prairie restoration site.
 The Pimiteoui Trail links up Forest Park Nature Center's visitor center with Grandview Drive.
 Bielfeldt Park is a more traditional park with sports fields, a paved trail, children's playground, and picnic area.
 The southern terminus of Grandview also sports a park with swings, slide, and pavilion.
+The Rock Island Greenway has a section through Peoria Heights.

 The Duryea Motor Wagon Company once had a production facility nearby (the reason for the aforementioned visit by Teddy Roosevelt).
-The town was also the site of a brewery for Pabst Blue Ribbon.
+The town was also the site of a brewery for Pabst Blue Ribbon from 1934 to 1982.
 The closing of the Pabst brewery in 1982 had a severe impact on the local economy and population, from which the community has never completely recovered.
 The Peoria City mass transit company, CityLink, offers a History Trolley, which starts its tour in the Prospect Commercial Sector.

 The Peoria Heights Public Library is located off Glen and is not far from Grandview Drive or Downtown Peoria Heights.